yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ## Update a classic (non-container) deployment

 These instructions apply to API Gateway and API Manager classic deployments only.
-For container deployments, see [Apply a patch or service pack](/docs/apim_installation/apigw_containers/container_patch_sp/).
+For container deployments, see [Update a container deployment](#update-a-container-deployment).

 ### Prerequisites

-This service pack has the following prerequisites in addition to the [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).
+This update has the following prerequisites in addition to the [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).

 1. Shut down any Node Manager or API Gateway instances on your existing installation.
 2. Back up your existing installation.
 For details on backing up, see [API Gateway backup and disaster recovery](/docs/apim_administration/apigtw_admin/manage_operations/#api-gateway-backup-and-disaster-recovery).